BOND WAVE MAPPING: CASE STUDY 3

 Modern money is primarily created (or destroyed) through two major dynamics: debt creation (repayment) through commercial lending in the private sector; and monetary policy adopted by central banks (McLeay, Radia, & Ryland, 2014, p.
 16).

 Commercial lending is a private sector’s money creation activity: debt money increases by lending and decreases by repayment, and even evaporates through defaults in the system.
 More importantly, money is not neutral, since it affects real economy in the long term.
-According to Hyman P. Minsky (1985), the state of the economy influences the psychologies of economic actors—savers, lenders, and borrowers—transforming their profit expectations (income expectation and expenditure preferences) and liquidity preferences and, ultimately, their economic behaviours; then changes in their behaviour feed back into the state of the economy.
-The period of economic stability induces the psychologies of these economic actors to expand the leverage in the system:
+According to Hyman P. Minsky (1985), the state of economy shapes the psychologies of economic actors—savers, lenders, and borrowers.
+Changes in the state of economy can transform their profit expectations (income expectation and expenditure preferences) and liquidity preferences and, ultimately, more diversely their economic behaviours.
+Then, changes in their behaviours feed back into the state of economy.
+The period of economic stability bring optimism in the psychologies of these economic actors and induce them to expand the leverage in the system:

-Then, it triggers transformations from stability to instability in the following order:
+Then, it transforms the state of economy from stability to instability in the following order:

-Private Debt Cycle during the Vacuum Wave The following three charts—Chart 3.3.1.a, Chart 3.3.1.b, and Chart 3.3.1.c—cover the period 1916 to 1950 to illustrate the evolution of US private debt around the Great Depression.
-While the first chart measures the level of private debt and GDP in dollar terms, the second chart traces the relative ratio of private debt to GDP.
-The third gauges the money multiplier, the driver of money creation in the private sector.
+Private Debt Cycle during the Vacuum Wave The following three charts—Chart 3.3.1.a, Chart 3.3.1.b, and Chart 3.3.1.c—cover the period 1916 to 1950 to illustrate the evolution of US private debts around the Great Depression.
+While the first chart measures the level of private debts and GDP in dollar terms, the second chart traces the relative ratio of private debt to GDP.
+The third gauges the money multiplier, the driver of credit money creation in the private sector.

 In Chart 3.3.1.a:

-Now, in order to take a closer look at the interaction between the monetary base and M1 equivalent, Chart 3.3.1.d tracks the year-over-year (YoY) change in both the monetary base and M1.
-Overall, this chart reveals that the change in M1 equivalent tends to lag the change in the monetary base.
+Now, in order to take a closer look at the interaction between the monetary base and M1 equivalent (money supply), Chart 3.3.1.d tracks year-over-year (YoY) change in both monetary base and M1.
+Overall, this chart reveals that the change in M1 equivalent (money supply) tends to lag the change in the monetary base.
+It is quite intuitive.
 The one-year stability observed earlier in the money multiplier from 1929 to 1930 is because both metrics, M1 and the money base, declined moderately at comparable rates.
 Then, despite an increase in the YoY rate of change in monetary base up to 6% from 1930 to 1932, the YoY change in M1 made a remarkable decline.
-It requires an even stronger rate of increase in the monetary base—from 6.4% to 18.4% from 1933 to 1935 to boost the YoY change in M1 money.
-This coincides with the early stage of FDR’s administration and the New Deal programs (fiscal expansion).
+It required an even stronger rate of increase in the monetary base—from 6.4% to 18.4% from 1933 to 1935 to boost the YoY change in M1 money.
+The recovery in money supply (M1 equivalent) coincided with the early stage of FDR’s administration and the introduction of the New Deal programs (fiscal expansion).

-Thereafter, for the rest of the New Deal era, the YoY rate of change in the monetary base again plunges from its peak of 18.4% in 1935 to –7.2% in 1937.
-Accordingly, M1 demonstrates a drop in its YoY rate of change.
+Thereafter, for the rest of the New Deal era, the YoY rate of change in the monetary base again plunged from its peak of 18.4% in 1935 to –7.2% in 1937.
+Accordingly, M1 demonstrated a drop in its YoY rate of change.
 This implies that the absence of an increase in the monetary base might be associated with the plunge in M1 in the aftermath of the financial crisis.
-Then, WWII reverses the course of events.
-From its onset, the YoY rate of change in M1 increases to 30.5% in 1943, lagging behind the drastic increase in the monetary base that has taken place since 1938.
+Then, WWII reversed the course of events.
+From its onset, the YoY rate of change in M1 increased to 30.5% in 1943, lagging behind the drastic increase in monetary base that has taken place since 1938.
 Thereafter, despite a drop in its level, the YoY rate of change in M1 remains above the zero line, with a minor breach from 1948 to 49.
 This illustrates the background behind the remarkable recovery in the money multiplier after 1940.
-So far, we have observed one historical debt-cycle case along with the Vacuum Wave.
-Next, we move to another case in the Globalization Wave.
-Private Debt Cycle During the Reconstruction and Globalization Waves Chart 3.3.2.a tracks the level of private non-financial debt and GDP during two bond waves—the Reconstruction Wave and the Globalization Wave.
-The private non-financial debt level and GDP rise gradually at roughly the same rates during the Reconstruction Wave.
-Entering the Globalization Wave, the private non-financial debt level accelerated faster than the GDP and made its near-term peak at USD 24,741 billion in 2008 at the onset of the Global Financial Crisis.
-However, unlike the case of the Great Depression, it did not collapse afterwards.
+So far, we have observed one historical debt-cycle case within a bond bull cycle of the Vacuum Wave (1920-1945).
+Next, we move to another case in the Globalization Wave (the 1980s-today as of 2020).
+Private Debt Cycle During the Reconstruction and Globalization Waves Chart 3.3.2.a tracks the level of private non-financial debt and GDP during two bond waves—the Reconstruction Wave (1946-1980) and the Globalization Wave (1981-today as of 2020).
+The private non-financial debt level and GDP rose gradually at roughly the same rates during the Reconstruction Wave (1946-1980).
+Entering the Globalization Wave (1981-today as of 2020), the private non-financial debt level accelerated faster than the GDP and made its near-term peak at USD 24,741 billion in 2008 at the onset of the Global Financial Crisis.
+However, in contrast to the case of the Great Depression, it did not collapse afterwards.
 Instead, after a temporary setback, it kept rising.
-From this dollar term chart, the debt level does not form one cycle—a pair of a rising and a declining trends—in contrast to the case of the Great Depression.
+From this dollar term chart, the debt level does not form one cycle—a series of a rising and an ensuing declining trends—in contrast to the case of the Great Depression.

-When we measure the debt in relative to GDP, the relative ratio of private non-financial debt to GDP in Chart 3.3.2.b demonstrates a declining trend during the aftermath of the Global Financial Crisis..
-In 2008, the ratio peaked at 1.68, then declined notably for some time to 1.46 in 2014 before stabilizing briefly.
+Chart 3.3.2.b measures US private non-financial debts in relative to GDP, showing its debt to GDP ratio.
+The ratio demonstrates a declining trend during the aftermath of the Global Financial Crisis (Chart 3.3.2.b).
+In 2008, the ratio peaked at 1.68, then declined notably for some time toward 1.46 until 2014 before stabilizing briefly.

-Resemblances and Differences in Two Private Debt Cycles These “bond wave mappings” revealed recurrences and the evolution of the debt cycle by expressing resemblances and differences in two systemic financial crises: the Great Depression and the Global Financial Crisis.
-Here is a brief recap of the recurrences and evolutions in the debt cycle over the bond wave.
+Resemblances and Differences in Two Private Debt Cycles These “bond wave mappings” revealed recurrences and evolution of the debt cycle by expressing resemblances and differences in these two systemic financial crises: the Great Depression and the Global Financial Crisis.
+Here is a brief recap of the recurrences (or resemblances) and evolutions (differences) in the debt cycle over the bond wave.

 Resemblances: Recurrent Features

-Together with our observation of two immediate negative impacts of the systemic financial crises on GDP, we can confirm the long-term impact of money on the economy.
+Together with our observation of two immediate negative impacts of the systemic financial crises on GDP, we can confirm the long-term impact of money on real economy.

 |